tidev/hyperloop-examples/README.md

 ### Windows

-Hyperloop 2.1.0+ includes the Hyperloop Windows and it requires Titanium SDK 6.1.0+.
 You can download the [Windows Programming Guide](http://docs.appcelerator.com/platform/latest/#!/guide/Windows_Hyperloop_Programming_Guide) for information on running this demo application f or Windows and learning how to use Hyperloop in your own project.